Wichita couple donates over 50 years together to Meals on Wheels

-Dean and Marilyn Waser have been married nearly seven decades.
-During that time, they have created a lifetime of memories, but one memory sticks out to them.
+Dean and Marilyn Waser have been married for nearly seven decades.
+They have created a lifetime of memories during that time, but one memory sticks out to them.

 “Well, we play golf together,” Marilyn Waser said, “But this is one thing that’s special.
 We both enjoy doing it so that makes it easy for us.
 I feel like it’s a team.”